katzer/cordova-plugin-local-notifications/README.md

 - [feature:] Added new `title` property.
 - [bugfix:] `cancel` under iOS did not work do to wrong dict key.
 - [enhancement:] All notifications under Android display the app icon by default.
+- [feature:] Icon can be specified under Android.

 #### Version 0.4.0 (06.10.2013)
 - Added Android support<br>